xd009642/xd009642.github.io/_posts/2026-04-01-My-Experience-as-a-Rice-Farmer.markdown

 # Economics of Rice Farming

-When I was in Japan there was a rice price crisis (try saying that 3 times fast).
-With 95% increase in price, it actually became cheaper to fly to South Korea, fill a suitcase with rice and fly back.
-Eventually, the government released part of it's emergency rice supply kept in storage to tackle food shortages and mitigate against disasters.
+When I was in Japan there was a rice price crisis (try saying that three times fast).
+With a 95% increase in price, it actually became cheaper to fly to South Korea, fill a suitcase with rice and fly back.
+Eventually, the government released part of its emergency rice supply kept in storage to tackle food shortages and mitigate against disasters.
 This situation is likely to occur again, and as an outsider looking at how Japan's farming system is organised it seems unavoidable without significant reforms.